yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/desktop-tutorial.md

 ![Screenshot of the menu](../img/desktop-tutorial/menu.png)

-If a command is too long, press the blue button on the middle-left to expand the Clipboard section.
-The command can then be pasted into the text box, and right-clicking in the terminal will paste it.
+To copy a command into the terminal, press the blue button on the middle-left and expand the **Clipboard** section.
+Paste the command into the text box.
+It will be copied to the clipboard automatically.
+Then right-click in the terminal and select **Paste**.

 ![Screenshot of the clipboard](../img/desktop-tutorial/clipboard.png)